tldr-pages/tldr/pages/common/lb.md

 # lb

 > A tool for managing a blog contained in the current directory.
+> Drafts and posts to operate on are selected interactively when running the commands.
 > More information: <https://github.com/LukeSmithxyz/lb>.

 - Make a new draft: